 Solid professional bases

 At Sciences Po, academic knowledge goes hand in hand with professional development, and general knowledge complements a sense of action.
-Students are encouraged to assume responsibility thanks to the teaching of more than 4,000 lecturers from the professional world (corporate executives, senior French and international civil servants, etc.) and internships, which are an integral part of the students' course of study.
+Students are encouraged to assume responsibility thanks to the teaching of more than 4,000 academics including 2,400 practitioners, (corporate executives, senior French and international civil servants, etc.) and internships, which are an integral part of the students' course of study.

 An international culture